 Pregnancy: Teratogenic effects.
-Pregnancy Category C. Oral tretinoin has been shown to be teratogenic in rats, mice, hamsters, and subhuman primates.
-It was teratogenic and febtoxic in Wistar rats when given orally or topically in doses greater than 1 mg/kg/day (8 times the maximum human systemic dose adjusted for total body surface area).
+Oral tretinoin has been shown to be teratogenic in rats, mice, hamsters, and subhuman primates, it was teratogenic and fetotoxic in Wistar rats when given orally or topically in doses greater than 1 mg/kg/day 6 times the maximum human systemic dose adjusted for total body surface area).
 However, variations in teratogenic doses among various strains of rats have been reported.
-In the cynomolgus cut here
+In the cynomoligus monkey, which metabolically is closer to humans for tretinoin than the other species examined, fetal cut here

-PATIENT INSTRUCTIONS Tretinoin Cream USP, 0.05%
+PATIENT INSTRUCTIONS Tretinoin Cream USP, 0.025%